AbhishekMandilkar/zania-assignment/README.md

 	•	Handlers:
 	•	handleDragEnd: This function is triggered when the drag-and-drop action ends.
 It checks if the dragged item has been moved to a different position in the list.
 If so, it updates the list’s state using the arrayMove function to reorder the items.
 	•	handleSelect: A callback function to select an item, setting the selectedItem state.
-	•	handleClose: A callback function to deselect the item, resetting the selectedItem state to undefined.
+	•	handleClose: A callback function to deselect the item, resetting the selectedItem state to undefined
+	•	Stores the list and lastupdated time in local storage

 Return: